-The application was submitted with a Design & Access Statement, Planning Statement, Transport Statement, Initial Travel Plan, Financial Appraisal Report, Noise & Vibration Assessment, Phase 1 Ground Conditions Assessment, Flood Risk Assessment, Surface Water Drainage Strategy, Sustainability Statement, Energy Statement, Ecological Assessment, Arboricultural Implications Report, and Statement of Community Involvement.
+The application was submitted with a Design & Access Statement, Planning Statement, Transport Statement, Initial Travel Plan, Financial Appraisal Report, Noise & Vibration Assessment, Phase 1 Ground Conditions Assessment, Flood Risk Assessment, Surface Water Drainage Strategy, Sustainability Statement, Energy Statement, Assessment, Arboricultural Implications Report, and Statement of Community Involvement.
 Amended plans received on 16 May 2017 were accompanied by additions to the Design & Access Statement, Technical Transport Notes (Response to Highways Comments), Revised Initial Travel Plan, and Revised Arboricultural Report.
-In January 2017, the applicants responded to queries from the Council's Environmental Health Team.
+In January 2017, the applicants responded to gueries from the Council's Environmental Health Team.
 The applicants corresponded with the Lead Local Flood Authority (Hampshire County Council) seeking to address their queries.
 In June 2017, the applicants also submitted a GP Practice Capacity & Demand Report in response to objections raised by third-parties and the North East Hampshire & Farnham Clinical Commissioning Group in respect of local GP capacity.
+The 19 December 2017 amended plans were accompanied by consequential Addendum additions to the Design & Access Statement, Transport Statement, Statement of Community Involvement, Tree Report and Sustainability Statement.
+The consultants responsible for the Flood Risk Assessment, Surface Water Drainage Strategy, Noise & Vibration Assessment and Site Investigation Reports has also submitted a letter confirming that the amendments do not materially affect their submissions and conclusions in respect of these matters.